iq-bal/auth-server/docs.md

 If the token is valid, the user's information (decoded from the token) is stored in `req.user`, which can be accessed by the route handler.

+---

 ## Conclusion

-This API implements a robust JWT-based authentication and authorization system.
-Access tokens are short-lived for security, while refresh tokens enable users to stay logged in without repeatedly entering credentials.
-The system includes secure password storage with bcrypt and protects routes using token-based authentication.
+This project implements two servers that work together to provide secure JWT-based authentication and authorization.
+The **auth server** handles user registration, login, and token management, while the **normal server** demonstrates how to protect specific routes using access tokens.
+With short-lived access tokens and long-lived refresh tokens, the system balances security and usability.